RDA Darling Downs and South West Region

 Murweh Shire includes the localities of Augathella, Bakers Bend, Boatman, Caroline Crossing, Charleville, Clara Creek, Cooladdi, Gowrie Station, Langlo, Morven, Murweh, Nive, Redford (part), Riversleigh, Sommariva, Tyrconnel (part), Upper Warrego and Ward.

 Murweh Shire is a predominantly rural area, with a small township at Charleville and smaller townships at Augathella and Morven.
-The Shire encompasses a total land area of nearly 41,000 square kilometres.
+The Shire encompasses a total land area of about 40,770 square kilometres.
 Rural land is used largely for agriculture, particularly sheep and cattle grazing and grain growing.

 Murweh Shire is served by the Landsborough Highway, the Mitchell Highway, the Warrego Highway and the Westlander train.